proclamo-zz/crossreact/README.md

 ## Development

-Package.json is configured to run webpack-dev-server in watch mode.
+The package.json file is configured to run webpack-dev-server in watch mode.
 Any changes will reload the browser (you need to have installed in your computer webpack and webpack-dev-server)

 ```
 npm run dev